 Among the above subsidiaries included in the consolidated financial statements, the financial statements of certain insignificant subsidiaries were not reviewed by CPAs.
-The total assets of these subsidiaries as of March 31, 2023 and March 31, 2022 were \$65,301 thousand and \$62,399 thousand respectively, and the total liabilities were \$354 thousand and \$397 thousand respectively.
-The total consolidated income for the first quarter of 2023 and 2022 were \$(1,022) thousand and \$(832) thousand, respectively.
+The total assets of these subsidiaries as of March 31, 2024 and March 31, 2023 were \$68,367 thousand and \$65,301 thousand respectively, and the total liabilities were \$256 thousand and \$354 thousand respectively.
+The total consolidated income for the three-month periods ended March 31, 2024 and 2023 were \$(610) thousand and \$(1,022) thousand, respectively.